addu390/addu390.github.io/_posts/2024-07-17-graph-traversal.md

 </div>

 <p>One important observation in BFS is that we add nodes that we have discovered but not yet visited to the queue, and come back to (visit) them later.
-With the source node (or root node) in the queue, the process is to visit a node (dequeue), add all the children to the queue (enqueue), and repeat the process.</p>
+With the source node (or root node) in the queue, the process is to visit a node (dequeue), add all the children/adjacent nodes to the queue (enqueue), and repeat the process.</p>

 <div class="table-container">
 <table style="width: 800px;">